 Animal Care Services has a limited number of traps available for resident use.
 We require a copy of your driver’s license, a brief educational discussion with one of our trained staff members, and a signed trap rental agreement.
-While there is no rental charge, there is a $75 fee for lost or stolen small animal traps.
+There is a $50 rental charge and a $75 fee for lost or stolen small animal traps.

 City Owned Trap Rental Rules

 - You may use the trap for 7 business days OR until the animal is caught in the trap.

-- If you wish to rent an additional trap, you must come to the facility Monday through Friday between 10 a.m. and 4:30 p.m.
+- If you wish to rent an additional trap, you must come to the facility Monday through Friday between 8 a.m. to 5 p.m.

 - We do not take money after 5:30 p.m. and are not able to print a receipt after this time.

 We encourage you to contact us prior to visiting our facility, by calling (361) 826-4630 during normal business hours, weekdays.
 Due to the high demand, there may be a waiting period before a trap becomes available.

 The intent of trapping is to safely contain an animal so that it can be safely transported somewhere else.
 It should be used as a last resort and not in any way to make the animal suffer.
 Trapped animals that are not cared for is considered animal cruelty and a crime.
 It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until it can be picked up by Animal Services.
 Please expect delays in Animal Services’ response times due to the high volume of emergency calls that take priority over trapped animals on private property.

 In April 2014, a question arose about the legality of residents transporting opossums, considered nuisance fur-bearing mammals, to Animal Care Services for relocation, and whether the practice complied with Texas Parks and Wildlife (TP&W) guidelines.
 The City received authorization to continue the current City practice from TP&W.